ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ## Recommended ciphersuites {#voprf-ciph-recs}

-The RECOMMENDED Issuer ciphersuites are as follows: detailed in
+The RECOMMENDED server ciphersuites are as follows: detailed in
 {{I-D.irtf-cfrg-voprf}}:

 - OPRF(curve448, SHA-512) (ID = 0x0002);